knalavadi/Travel_App/README.md

 ## Tests

 Tests for Travel App are located in tests.py .
 Travel App offers 56% test coverage through unittests.
-Testing covers assertions on all pages on Travel App, and ensures that when a user selects a city the correct city information is deisplayed in flight recoemndations and event infomation
+Testing covers assertions on all pages on Travel App, and ensures that when a user selects a city the correct city information is displayed in flight recoemndations and event infomation

 Testing does not cover querying the database, hence the low percentage.